utkarshg6/helpful/Rust.md

 ### Functional Language Features

+Fun Fact: The implementations of closures and iterators are such that runtime performance is not affected.
+It means as if you've written to an optimized low level code, like in Assembly Language.
+This is part of Rust’s goal to strive to provide _zero-cost abstractions_.

 - Programming in a functional style often includes using functions as values by passing them in arguments, returning them from other functions, assigning them to variables for later execution, and so forth.
 - Specifically, functional programming includes:
   - _Closures_: A function-like construct you can store in a variable.